Nazareth: History

-Stone Age
+Stone and Metal Ages

 Archaeological researchers have revealed that a funerary and cult center at Kfar HaHoresh, about two miles (2 mi) from current Nazareth, dates back roughly 9,000 years to the Pre-Pottery Neolithic B era.
 The remains of some 65 individuals were found, buried under huge horizontal headstone structures, some of which consisted of up to 3 tons of locally produced white plaster.
 Decorated human skulls uncovered there have led archaeologists to identify Kfar HaHoresh as a major cult centre in that era.

-Bronze and Iron Age

 The Franciscan priest Bellarmino Bagatti, "Director of Christian Archaeology", carried out extensive excavation of this "Venerated Area" from 1955 to 1965.
 Fr.
 Bagatti uncovered pottery dating from the Middle Bronze Age (2200 to 1500 BC) and ceramics, silos and grinding mills from the Iron Age (1500 to 586 BC) which indicated substantial settlement in the Nazareth basin at that time.